 Overview

 You can apply for this course as an MA (1-year course) or an MFA (2-year course).
 The MFA takes one extra year, and you can apply by choosing the MFA option when you click 'apply'.
-The MFA focuses on your creative practice in the second year.

-The MA Acting for Stage and Screen is an innovative professional training course in stage and screen acting.
+The MA Acting for Stage and Screen is an innovative professional training in stage and screen acting.
 If you're interested in learning how to start acting for stage and screen, this course offers a comprehensive pathway to develop your skills and craft.

 Our goal is to develop flexible and versatile actor-entrepreneurs who are empowered through mastery of their craft across diverse mediums, spaces, and platforms.